Miguel Cabrera says he's uncertain about playing in 2023 - WHIZ News

 The 39-year-old Detroit Tigers star mused on the subject Thursday amid a slump through the dog days of summer.
 Cabrera joined the 3,000-hit/500-homer club earlier in the season, and was hitting .308 as recently as July 8.

-Plagued by lower-body problems that have been a constant issue in recent seasons, he is hitting .132 with three extra-base hits in his last 20 games.
+Plagued by lower-body problems that have been a constant issue in recent seasons, he was hitting .132 with three extra-base hits in his last 20 games entering Thursday’s action.

 “You’ve got to understand your body, I understand mine and my place on this team,” he said before the Tigers hosted the Tampa Bay Rays on Thursday.
 “I’ve got to talk to my agent, the GM, I’ve got to talk to everybody to see the plan for next year.